-The Mariner 10 photos revealed a surface bearing a striking resemblance to the Moon: heavily cratered, with large flat circular basins similar to those on the Moon and Mars.
+When Mariner 10 became the first space craft to fly past Mercury, its photos revealed a surface bearing a striking resemblance to the Moon: heavily cratered, with large flat circular basins similar to those on the Moon and Mars.

 Impact craters cover most of the planet.
-The craters range in size from 100 meters (the smallest resolvable feature on Mariner 10 images) to 1,300 kilometers.
+The craters range in size from meters to 1,300 kilometers.
 Some are young with sharp rims and bright rays like the craters we saw on the Moon.
 Others are highly degraded, with rims that have been smoothed by the bombardment of meteorites.